aws-samples/cfn101-workshop/content/advanced/hooks/example-in-python/index.ja.md

 ---
-title: "Example in Python"
+title: "Custom Hooks"
-weight: 420
+weight: 620
 ---

 Japanese translation is not available yet.
 Please use the English version.